infernojs/inferno/README.md

 ## Community

-There is an [Inferno Slack](https://infernojs.slack.com).
-You can join via [inferno-slack.herokuapp.com](https://inferno-slack.herokuapp.com).
+There is an InfernoJS Discord.
+You can join via [https://discord.gg/AW92rGbJ](https://discord.gg/AW92rGbJ).

 ### Contributors